Antigen Presenting Cells and CD4 T cell responses

 On one hand, we explore how the molecular interactions during the B-Tfh crosstalk participate to lymphomagenesis in the context of follicular and angio-immunoblastic lymphoma in order to discover new therapeutic targets.

 On the other hand, we assess the mechanisms promoting or inhibiting DC recruitment and function within tumors.
 We recently showed that the site of tumor development determine tumor immunogenicity which relates to the kinetic of antigen-laden DC recruitment in draining lymph nodes.
 We now characterize the route and impact of the tumor environment on DC recruitment within tumors and define the molecular mechanisms involved using established live 2-photon imaging of tumor explants.
 Our long-term objective is to determine whether the factors that improve DC recruitment within tumors also promote DC recruitment in draining lymph nodes and, consequently, protective T cell response.
+In parallel, by combining genomic and functional studies, we study how the tumor environment modifies the function of DCs in tumors in order to identify factors allowing to reprogram them and to induce protective antitumor responses.

 J Autoimmun., 94 , pp. 134-142, 2018, ISSN: 1095-9157.